Orthodox Cathedral of St. Nicholas, Białystok: Under the Russian partition

-In October 1838, the design of the St. Nicholas church was entrusted to the architect, Mikhailov, but there is no clear evidence that he is the author of the building plan [4].
+In October 1838, the design of the St. Nicholas church was entrusted to the architect, Mikhailov, but there is no clear evidence that he is the author of the building plan.
 In 1840, a new church design was approved.
-On March 21, 1843, the superior of the new church was dedicated by the superior of the monastery in Supraśl, Archimandrite Nikodem.
+On March 21, 1843, the superior of the new church was dedicated by the superior of the Supraśl Orthodox Monastery, Archimandrite Nikodem.

 Between 1843 and 1846, the new St. Nicholas was erected next to the old church, which was demolished.
 The cemetery, which originally surrounded St. Nicholas, and the preserved tombstones were moved to the hill with the chapel of St. Mary Magdalene.
-The total cost of construction was over 36 thousand. silver rubles, of which less than 3 thousand transferred the state treasury.
+The total cost of construction was over 36 thousand silver rubles, of which less than 3 thousand transferred the state treasury.
 St. Nicholas became the seat of the Orthodox parish, taking over the functions of the chapel of St. Alexander Nevsky in the Branicki Palace.

 The new St. Nicholas church was built in the classical style, with elements referring to the architecture of antique, as well as to Byzantine cross-dome temples.
 Dawid Zabłudowski managed the construction works.
 In 1846, St. Nicholas was commissioned and blessed by the Vilnius and Lithuanian metropolitan Józeft.

 St. Nicholas became the second church of the Vilnius and Lithuanian eparchy, in the rank of council.
 By 1850, the church had obtained a set of necessary equipment.
 According to the equipment list from 1859, five bells were located on its belfry, while the Bialystok Icon of the Mother of God was the object of worship of both the Orthodox and Catholic people.
 The first renovation of St. Nicholas took place between 1868 and 1872.
 Twelve years later, donors funded the insertion of the icon of St. Alexander Nevsky at the church, meant to commemorate the coronation of Tsar Alexander III and his wife Maria Feodororny.
 On August 25, 1897, St. Nicholas was visited by Tsar Nicholas II and his wife Alexandra Fyodorovna.
 In memory of their visit, the council received gifts from private donors for the purchase of a silver Gospel.

 The interior of the St. Nicholas was decorated with frescoes, but the first composition, made during the years of construction, was destroyed before 1910.
 That same year, a group of Russian painters, under the leadership of Mikhail Avivov, created a new decoration, modeled in their work on the frescoes of Viktor Vasnetsov from the Cathedral of St. Włodzimierz in Kiev.
 In 1910, the church roof was renovated.